Purpose

 | table_name | The name of the external table to be created. |

-| column_name | The name of the column of the external table.
-By default, the data columns in the file are automatically mapped to the columns defined in the external table in sequence. |
+| column_name | The name of the external table column.
+By default, the columns in the file are automatically mapped to the columns defined in the external table in sequence. |

-| column_type | Defines the data type of the external table's columns, but cannot define constraints such as DEFAULT, NOT NULL, UNIQUE, CHECK, PRIMARY KEY, and FOREIGN KEY. |
+| column_type | The type of the external table column.
+Constraints such as DEFAULT, NOT NULL, UNIQUE, CHECK, PRIMARY KEY, and FOREIGN KEY cannot be defined. |

 | AS metadata$filecol{N} | Manually specifies the column mapping.
-When the order of columns in the file does not match the order of columns defined in the external table, you can use the pseudo column metadata$filecol{N} to specify the mapping between the external table's columns and the Nth column in the file.
-For example, c2 INT AS (metadata$filecol4) indicates that the c2 column of the external table corresponds to the 4th column in the file.
-Note that if manual column mapping is specified, automatic mapping will be disabled, and all columns must be manually defined. |
+When the order of the columns in the file does not match the order of the columns defined in the external table, you can use the pseudo column metadata$filecol{N} to specify the mapping between the external table column and the Nth column in the file.
+For example, c2 INT AS (metadata$filecol4) indicates that the c2 column in the external table corresponds to the fourth column in the file.
+Note that if you specify manual column mapping, automatic mapping will be disabled, and all columns must be manually defined. |

 | LOCATION | Specifies the path where the external table files are stored.
 Typically, the data files of the external table are stored in a separate directory, which may contain subdirectories.
-When creating the table, the external table automatically collects all files in this directory.
+When creating the external table, all files in this directory are automatically collected.
 Valid values:

 |

 | FORMAT = (format_type_options) | Specifies the properties of the external file format.
 Use TYPE to specify the export format as CSV, PARQUET, or ORC.
-The TYPE parameter cannot be empty.
+TYPE cannot be empty.
 For more information, see format_type_options. |

 | PROPERTIES = (properties_type_options) | Specifies the properties of the external file format.
 Use TYPE to specify the export format as ODPS.
-The TYPE parameter cannot be empty.
+TYPE cannot be empty.
 For more information, see properties_type_options. |

 | PATTERN | Specifies a regular expression pattern to filter files in the LOCATION directory.
-For each file path in the LOCATION directory, if it matches the pattern, the external table will access the file; otherwise, it will skip the file.
-If this parameter is not specified, the external table will access all files in the LOCATION directory by default.
-The external table will save the list of files that match the PATTERN in the database system table when the LOCATION path is specified.
-During external table scanning, it will access the external files based on this list. |
+For each file path in the LOCATION directory, if the path matches the pattern, the external table accesses the file; otherwise, it skips the file.
+If this parameter is not specified, the external table accesses all files in the LOCATION directory by default.
+The external table saves the list of files that match the PATTERN in the database system table when the LOCATION path is specified.
+During external table scans, the external table accesses the external files based on this list. |

-| PARTITION_TYPE = USER_SPECIFIED | Specifies the PARTITION_TYPE = USER_SPECIFIED parameter if you want to manually add and delete partitions instead of letting the external table automatically manage partitions. |
+| PARTITION_TYPE = USER_SPECIFIED | Specifies PARTITION_TYPE = USER_SPECIFIED if you want to manually add and delete partitions instead of letting the external table automatically manage partitions. |

-| AUTO_REFRESH = 'xxx' | Specifies whether to enable automatic refresh for the external table.
+| AUTO_REFRESH = 'xxx' | Specifies the auto-refresh mode for the external table.
 Valid values:

 |